Road To Hana

 Are you up for the Road to Hana adventure?
 When you start planning your trip to Maui this is the first activity you hear everyone talking about.
 The Road to Hana is not your average coastal drive.
 Nor is it for the leisure traveler or a traveler with a young family.
 The Road to Hana is for the hardcore adventurers that like the grip of the wheel, sharp turns and a road full of beautiful discoveries.
 Some things you will want to consider when planning your drive is mapped out in this guide with all of my favorite pit stops that cannot be missed when you take your trip to Maui.

-So your best option in order to see the most untouched and hard to reach side of Maui is to stay in Hana for a few nights.
+So your best option in order to see the most untouched and hard to reach the side of Maui is to stay in Hana for a few nights.
 There is so much to see on the Road to Hana so unfortunately, no matter how hard you try you won’t make it to all of the spots you want to see in one day.
 However, it is still worth the drive even if you only have the time for a day trip.
 My family and I drove from Ka’anapali which is on the totally opposite side of the island and we were still able to conquer a lot on our list.

-Some things to consider before you take off on this adventure is first there is no cell reception.
+Some things to consider before you take off on this adventure are first there is no cell reception.
 In order to know exactly where you’re going so, you don’t miss any of the best locations is to download the Road to Hana tour guide app called the Shaka Guide.
 You are able to download all of the information prior to the drive so you have a map that doesn’t require data and it doesn’t require you to go back to the dark ages with an old-school map.
 We used this on our drive and it gave us all of the most important stops along with some Hawaiian music and history.

 The next thing you must consider is leaving as early as possible.
 This tourist trap attracts a ton of people no matter what day it is so if you wait too late in the day you are bound to be stuck in traffic all the way to Hana.
 We left around 5 am, it took us about 2 hours to reach Paia, a good starting point for the Road to Hana.